-The new Specialty Care Pavilion is a win-win-win situation for Jefferson Health and the population it is dedicated to serving.
+The new outpatient center is a win-win-win situation for Jefferson Health and the population it is dedicated to serving.

 The state-of-the-art building, which broke ground in March 2020 and is expected to open in June 2024, will deliver seamless care to patients, give physicians and other healthcare providers the ability to more easily collaborate with each another, and allow researchers to work in an advanced, high-tech environment as they search for new therapies and cures.